 Typical hazards & measures

-Improper storage of tools
+Use of non-insulated tools

 How to use this template